 One or more MySQL servers to monitor.
 MySQL Enterprise Monitor can monitor both Community and Enterprise MySQL server releases.

-A MySQL Enterprise Agent for each monitored MySQL server.
+A MySQL Enterprise Monitor Agent for each monitored host.

 A single MySQL Enterprise Service Manager, which collates information from the agents and provides the user interface to the collected data.

 MySQL Enterprise Monitor is designed to monitor one or more MySQL servers.
-The monitoring information is collected by using an agent, MySQL Enterprise Agent.
-The agent communicates with the MySQL server that it monitors, collecting variables, status and health information, and sending this information to the MySQL Enterprise Service Manager.
-If you have multiple MySQL servers, then you have multiple MySQL Enterprise Agent processes monitoring each MySQL server.
+The monitoring information is collected by using an agent, MySQL Enterprise Monitor Agent.
+The agent communicates with the hosts and MySQL servers that it monitors, collecting variables, status and health information, and sending this information to the MySQL Enterprise Service Manager.

 These rules, and the alarms and notifications, are each known as a MySQL Enterprise Advisor.
 Advisors form a critical part of the MySQL Enterprise Service Manager, as they provide warning information and troubleshooting advice about potential problems.

 The MySQL Enterprise Service Manager includes a web server, and you interact with it through any web browser.
-This interface, the MySQL Enterprise Dashboard, displays all of the information collected by the agents, and lets you view all of your servers and their current status as a group or individually.
-You control and configure all aspects of the service using the MySQL Enterprise Dashboard.
+This interface, the MySQL Enterprise Monitor User Interface, displays all of the information collected by the agents, and lets you view all of your servers and their current status as a group or individually.
+You control and configure all aspects of the service using the MySQL Enterprise Monitor User Interface.